-This statement applies to content published on https://subscriptionsmanager.jisc.ac.uk/.
+This statement applies to https://subscriptionsmanager.jisc.ac.uk/.

 Licence subscriptions manager is run by Jisc.
 It is designed to be used by as many people as possible.
 The text should be clear and simple to understand.
 You should be able to: